ljh1234/byte-to-file/README.md

 # byte-to-file.js
-A library for files download
+A library for files download, small size, no dependencies, use the axios response which contains file stream.

 ##